Instructor: Jim Potvin, PhD

 Course Learning Outcomes:

-- Recognize, identify and prioritize the physical hazards task elements that contribute to the risk of work-related musculoskeletal disorders (WMSDs)and other undesirable outcomes, such as inefficiency and damage to the product or work area
+- Recognize, identify and prioritize the physical hazards within occupational task elements that contribute to the risk of work-related musculoskeletal disorders.

-- Learn the most current biomechanical, psychophysical, physiological and epidemiological approaches and criteria used to quantify physical exposures and assess risk within occupational tasks
+- Learn the most current biomechanical, psychophysical and physiological approaches and criteria used to quantify physical exposures and assess risk within occupational tasks

 - Identify and apply the appropriate ergonomic risk assessment tool(s) to occupational tasks, citing relevant resources

 - Measure and/or calculate the inputs and outputs for various ergonomics tools and interpret them appropriately

 - Gain experience with addressing the ethics of physical ergonomics analyses and interpretation.

 - Calculate the acceptable loads based on the target populations selected.